carlosjennings1991/PyBer_Analysis/README.md

 ### Results 1: Ride Counts by Area

-Not surprising here, but what is interesting is the huge spread in urban areas.
+Not surprising here, rural areas are lower, urban is higher and suburban areas inbetween.
 The outlier in the urban areas is West Angela, with 39 rides.

 ![ride count boxplot](https://github.com/carlosjennings1991/PyBer_Analysis/blob/main/Resources/Fig2.png)